The Charlotte R. Bloomberg Children's Center opened May 1, 2012. Take a look inside at what families and visitors can expect.Virtual Tour

 Joel Brenner, M.D., Chief of Pediatric Cardiology, talks about what The Charlotte R. Bloomberg Children's Center means for pediatric cardiology.

-Founded in 1912 as the children's hospital of the Johns Hopkins Medical Institutions, the Johns Hopkins Children's Center offers one of the most comprehensive pediatric medical programs in the country, with nearly 95,000 patient visits and some 9,000 admissions each year.
-Hopkins Children’s is consistently ranked among the top children's hospitals in the nation.
-Hopkins Children’s is Maryland's largest children’s hospital and the only state-designated Trauma Service and Burn Unit for pediatric patients.
+Founded in 1912 as the children's hospital of the Johns Hopkins Medicine, the Johns Hopkins Children's Center offers one of the most comprehensive pediatric medical programs in the country, with more than 92,000 patient visits and nearly 9,000 admissions each year.
+Johns Hopkins Children Center is consistently ranked among the top children's hospitals in the nation by U.S. News & World Report.
+It is Maryland's largest children’s hospital and the only state-designated Trauma Service and Burn Unit for pediatric patients.
 It has recognized Centers of Excellence in dozens of pediatric subspecialties, including allergy, cardiology, cystic fibrosis, gastroenterology, nephrology, neurology, neurosurgery, oncology, pulmonary, and transplant.
 For more information, visit www.hopkinschildrens.org.

 July 25, 2014A Patient's Story: Like a NASA Mission

 July 25, 2014Medical Student Honored by Endocring Society

 July 21, 2014Honoring a Legacy of Integrity and Ethical Conduct

 July 15, 2014No Anti-Clotting Treatment Needed for Most Kids Undergoing Spine Surgeries